The Mind Body and Soul Coach Kathy Yvanovich welcomes you

-PT, exercise, dance exercise (previously zumba), yoga, meditation, mindfulness...
-Let's move!
+Health is Wealth!
+PT, exercise, dance fitness (previously zumba), yoga, meditation, mindfulness, moving meditation...

-You probably know that appropriate exercise, movement and breathing practices can beat stress (remembering that stress = fatigue) as well as many other benefits of regular, suitably tailored movement.
+You probably already know that appropriate exercise, correct posture, movement and breathing practices can beat anxiety and stress (remembering that stress = fatigue), improve sleep, minimize aches and pains, feels freeing as well as many other benefits of regular, suitably tailored movement.

-My clients tell me that exercise becomes easier, sleep better, movement smoother, healthy choices more natural and automatic, success feels realistic and they feel happier about reaching their goals.
-I currently have space for 2 weekly/regular PT clients/classes.See these pages:
+My clients tell me that exercise becomes easier, their sleep better, movement smoother, healthy choices more natural and automatic, success feels realistic, goals happen, and they feel happier about sustaining their healthier lifestyle.

 PT (personal fitness training) exercise,